cjnankervis/Re-Climate/README.md

 ## Requesting API Access

 To get started, an API authentication key and user credentials are required to make requests.
 Please contact the [product owner](mailto:accounts@weatherlogistics.com).
-To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, and for multiple requests please seethe [API-RequestMultithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-RequestMultithreading.py).
+To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, and for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
 These API request scripts will provide access to four main data streams, with the scripts also supplied for post-processing into daily statistics using "Daily Ensembles" data.

 ## Understanding Seasonal Forecast Requests